How to use SciFinder

 Plurals, abbreviations and difference in spellings

-SciFinder searches automatically for most plurals and also translates some abbreviations and British vs American spellings.
-For instance, for the term NMR, Scifinder searches for NMR, but also for "Nuclear Magnetic Resonance", Color also retrieves colour etc.
+SciFinder searches automatically for most plurals and also translates some abbreviations and UK/US spelling variations.
+For instance, for the term NMR SciFinder retrieves NMR and "nuclear magnetic resonance", color also retrieves colour etc.

 "Keep me Posted" (alerts)

 An alert is called "Keep me Posted" in SciFinder.
 How to set up an alert for your topic:

 - Go to your results list

 - Click on "Create Keep me Posted Alert"

 - Enter a title for your alert and, this is optional, a description